Beaches

 Cape Upstart

-Cape Upstart, 30km south of Home Hill in the Whitsunday region, is a secluded national park accessible only by boat.
+Cape Upstart, located 30km south of Home Hill in the Whitsunday region, is a secluded national park accessible only by boat.
 Crystal clear waters, running fresh water streams and waterfalls from the mountain tops contribute to the serenity of the area which is dotted with holiday homes.

 There are numerous middens in the sand dunes of Cape Upstart which demonstrates the connection of the Juru people to the area.
 There are also several sacred sites, like the women’s area at Worrungu Bay and the stone arrangements near Mine Island.